8 a.m. – 4:30 p.m. Monday – Friday

 About ImageTrend Data Reporting

 Every run a fire department or EMS provider makes that gets reported to the Indiana Department of Homeland Security (IDHS) helps put all Indiana public safety agencies in a better position to save lives.
 Agencies throughout the state submit their run information through ImageTrend Elite, a data collection and analysis system that captures fire and EMS data.
-This data is compiled into reports by national entities, IDHS and others to spot trends that can drive changes in efforts from the national and state levels to the local level.
+This data is compiled into reports by national entities, IDHS and others.
+These reports spot trends that can drive changes in efforts from the national and state levels to the local level.

 The IDHS Division of Fire and Building Safety focuses heavily on improving this data reporting throughout the state.
 The data is important in grant funding for Indiana but also has a multitude of other uses, including providing information on the severity and reach of the state’s fire protection resources, developing state public education campaigns and making recommendations for state codes and standards.
 The data also helps to support legislation.